MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-refresh.png "Select refresh")

 As mentioned in step one, the first match results in the creation of a unified master entity while all subsequent matches result in the expansion of that entity.
-Hence, upon the completion of the matching process a preview of the unified customer entity can be viewed:
+Hence, upon the completion of the matching process a preview of the unified customer entity can be viewed by clicking the folloiwng button:

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs.png "Conflation Match Pairs")

+Which will open the Customer Profile Preview window:

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs-download.png "Conflation Match Pairs download")